ibm-s390-linux/s390-tools/README.md

 Package contents
 ----------------

+ * rust:
+   all s390-tools that are written in rust and require external crates.
+   Disable the compilation of all tools in `rust/` using HAVE_CARGO=0 See the `rust/README.md` for Details

  * dasdfmt:
    Low-level format ECKD DASDs with the classical Linux disk layout or the new z/OS compatible disk layout.